 Of course, these percentages include the amount you’ve wagered.
 So it’s not 180% profit but 180% returns.
 The profit is actually just 80%.
 In the second case, the profit is 140%.
 In the third it’s 300%.

-So you always have to decrease your initial amount or 100% in order to find what you’re actually making.
+So you always have to deduct your initial amount, or 100%, in order to find your actual profit.

-If you want to find out the win probability of a given bet in the bookmaker’s assessment, just do it this way: 2.00 is exactly 50%.
-Anything below that is less than 50%.
-Anything above that is more than 50%.
+If you want to find out the win probability of a given esports bet in the bookmaker’s assessment, just think of 2.00 as being exactly 50%.
+Anything below 2.00 suggests a greater than 50% probability.
+Anything above 2.00 suggests a smaller than 50% probability.

 The general formula for turning decimal odds to probability is this: 100/odds.